 Lease Amendment - During the quarter ended March 31, 2016, we amended the Master Lease with Windstream (the "Master Lease Amendment") to allow for the transfer of ownership rights or exchanges of indefeasible rights of use (an "IRU") and other long term rights in certain fiber and associated assets constituting leased property under the Master Lease.
-We will enter into such transactions pursuant to certain fiber assets or an IRU in certain fiber assets deased property under the Master Lease.
-We will enter into such transactions pursuant to certain fiber assets or an IRU in certain fiber assets deased property under the Master Lease.
-Under the Master Lease in exchange for Uniti receiving ownership rights in certain fiber assets or an IRU in certain fiber assets of the third party, which we will then lease to Windstream as leased property under the Master Lease.
+We will enter into such transactions pursuant to certain fiber exchange agreements under which we will grant to a third party ownership rights in certain fiber assets or an IRU in certain fiber assets that constitute leased property under the Master Lease in exchange for Uniti receiving ownership rights in certain fiber assets or an IRU in certain fiber assets of the third party, which we will then lease to Windstream as leased property under the Master Lease.
 Under the terms of the Master Lease Amendment, Windstream is responsible for any taxes imposed on Uniti related to the sale, exchange or other disposition of the fiber assets delivered to a third party or the granting of rights to the leased property that arise from fiber exchange agreements.
 As of June 30, 2016, no such transactions had been consummated.
 The Master Lease Amendment also permits us to install, own and operate certain wireless communication towers, antennas and related equipment on designated portions of the leased property.